HenryDayHall/CORSIKA8/CONTRIBUTING.md

     created directly via the gitlab web interface.
-  - Proposed code to close one issue (located in a specific git branch) is reviewed, discussed, and eventually merged into the master branch via a merge-request (MR) to close the issue.
+  - Proposed code to close one issue (located in a specific git branch) is reviewed, discussed, and eventually merged into the main branch via a merge-request (MR) to close the issue.
   - all merge request will undergo a code review, and must be approved before merge, in order to ensure high code qualtiy: [Code Approval Procedure](https://gitlab.iap.kit.edu/AirShowerPhysics/corsika/-/wikis/Code-Approval-Procedure)